<> <> <> <>

 That said, if you're doing all the right things and still can't seem to get a handle on your weight, don't beat yourself up.
 There are other factors that can affect body weight, and not all of them are in our control.

-Backed by science, our program combines breakthrough modern treatments with community support from our medical team and health coaches, while also connecting you with a supportive community of like-minded men to help keep you motivated and accountable to your weight loss goals.
+Our program combines science-backed solutions with support from our medical team and health coaches, while also connecting you with a supportive community of like-minded men to help keep you motivated and accountable to your weight loss goals.

-Take our short quiz today to find out how Pilot can help you lose weight and feel healthier.
+Take our quiz today to find out how Pilot can help you lose weight and feel healthier.

 Image credit: Getty Images